 As art aficionados know, exhibitions can be a bit of a mixed experience.

-Laid out in an open space, is an impressive collection of works which you’d love to take your time to appreciate and contemplate at your leisure… too bad that another hundred or so visitors have got the same idea.
+Laid out in an open space, they are usually impressive collections of works that you’d love to take your time to appreciate and contemplate at your leisure… only that another hundred or so visitors have the same itinerary.

 However, guests at the Savoy Suite, An Artist’s Residence, can do away with the nuisance.
 As part of its exciting concept, the suite will feature contemporary artwork from a changing roster of artists, allowing guests the privilege of appreciating fine art up close, even from the comfort of their sheets if they choose to.